 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ MISSION STATEMENT ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the air and on the ground, Blue Mountain Translator District is committed to delivering the best antenna television to our members.
-We set out in 1978, as a non-profit government municipal special district to bring signals and rebroadcast to Baker and Union Counties.
-Today we continue these efforts, are committed, and recognized the needs of Eastern Oregon.
+We set out in 1978, as a non-profit government municipal special district, to bring signals and rebroadcast to Baker and Union Counties.
+Today we continue these efforts, are committed, and recognize the needs of Eastern Oregon.
 Your financial support of the District will continue to deliver HD TV at an affordable price.